Gr\"unwald version of van der Waerden's theorem for semi-modules: Introduction

+Since here $R$ is provided with the discrete topology, so the notion of syndetic is the strongest one.

-\begin{deff} Let $(R,+,\cdot)$ be a semiring.
-As usual a \textit{semimodule over $R$} or an \textit{$R$-semimodule} $(G,\pmb{+})$ is an abelian semigroup with the zero element $\e$, usually written additively, together with a scalar multiplication $(t,g)\mapsto tg$ of $R$ on $G$, such that, for all $r,t\in R$ and $g,h\in G$ we have the distributivity:
+\begin{deff} Let $(R,+,\cdot)$ be a semi-ring.
+As usual a \textit{semi-module over $R$} or an \textit{$R$-semimodule} $(M,\pmb{+})$ is an abelian semigroup with zero element $\e$, usually written additively, together with a scalar multiplication $(t,g)\mapsto tg$ of $R$ on $M$ such that